Copyright David Hodgkinson

 Our work has been supported financially by EPSRC, ESRC, the Royal Society, the European Union, Google, the Greater London Assembly, the UK Department of Education, Microsoft and ARM.

-We are currently collaborating with a range of other Universities in the UK and Internationally including Hertford College, University of Oxford and King’s College London.
+We are currently collaborating with a range of other Universities in the UK and Internationally and have worked closely with Hertford College, University of Oxford and King’s College London.